Hoosier farmers gain right to repair equipment after years-long battle

 Those negotiations jumped forward this year after the U.S. House proposed the REPAIR Act, according to Indiana Farm Bureau President Randy Kron.
 The bipartisan bill would prohibit motor-vehicle companies from withholding data, repair information and tools from customers.

-The legislation gained support from Indiana Attorney General Todd Rokita, who helped lead a coalition of 27 other state attorney generals urging lawmakers to approve the bill.
+The legislation gained support from Indiana Attorney General Todd Rokita, who helped lead a coalition of 27 other state attorneys general urging lawmakers to approve the bill.

 “It is about ensuring that farmers can repair their tractors for a reasonable price and quickly enough to harvest their crops,” reads a portion of a letter sent by the coalition to members of the House Energy and Commerce Committee.